motanelson/disk.os/README.md

-make a disket 1.44 mb disket to you operation system
+make a disket 720k disket to you operation system